PennyLaneAI/pennylane-sf/doc/devices/gbs.rst

 :math:`\mathbf{w}`.

+This behaviour can be realized in the GBS device by setting the ``use_cache=True`` argument (in non-analytic mode):

+>>> dev = qml.device('strawberryfields.gbs', wires=4, cutoff_dim=4,
+...                  shots=10, use_cache=True, analytic=False)

-This behaviour can be realized in the GBS device by setting the ``use_cache=True`` argument (in non-analytic mode).
-When the probability distribution is first evaluated, samples will instead be generated from :math:`A` and cached (stored).
+When the probability distribution using this device and the above ``quantum_function()`` is first evaluated, samples will instead be generated from :math:`A` and cached (stored).
 Subsequent evaluations of the probability distribution will then make use of this internal cache rather than generating new samples, resulting in a faster evaluation.

-It is also possible to input a NumPy array of pre-generated samples from :math:`A` when instantiating the GBS device using the ``samples`` argument.
+It is also possible to input a NumPy array of pre-generated samples from :math:`A` when instantiating the GBS device using the ``samples`` argument:

+>>> dev = qml.device('strawberryfields.gbs', wires=4, cutoff_dim=4,
+...                  samples=my_array, use_cache=True, analytic=False)

 This allows the initial generation of samples during the first evaluation of the probability distribution to be skipped.

 Device options
 ~~~~~~~~~~~~~~